chetanreddyn/Autonomous-Surgical-Robot/README.md

 #### Step 8: Postprocessing the Data
 As noted in the Issues section below, it is not possible to pass achieve negative jaw angles on the robot using the API functions.
 Therefore, there is an additional step that needs to be done to clip the negative jaw angles (of the arms controlled by MTMs) to zero in the dataset.

-#### Sequence of Events to follow during data collection (Only Step 5 and Step 6 are repeated in a loop)
-- Switch off MTM teleoperation in the Console
-- Initialize the Experiment (Step 5)
-- Place the objects
-- Switch On MTM teleoperation in the Console
-- Run the csv_generator script with the appropriate demo name in -d flag (Step 6).
-A prompt will be made.
-Answering `y` will start the logging (do not enter `y` yet)
-- Tell "Mono" to suggest the person on the surgeon console to be ready and confirm
-- Answering `y` in the csv_generator script will start the logging after 1 second delay.
-Therefore, start a countdown from 3 as you press enter.
-- Perform the task and let the logging finish
-- Terminate the logging script
-- Repeat

 ## Rollout
 The `rollout` package is responsible for loading the trained model from a specified folder and using it to control the robot.
 It also has a logging script to save the generated actions.
 Run the following steps in a rollout session: